Thanks for logging in to WarwickSU.com. Please take a few moments to complete your profile.

 We've created resources for survivors as well as those supporting them, to make sure everyone has the support they need.

-Every member of the university community - students and staff alike - will have access to the Consent Matters online module.
+Every member of the university community - students and staff alike - has access to the Consent Matters online module about consent and bystander intervention.

 Clubs & societies are a huge part of life at Warwick.
 Find out how they're getting involved with the #WeGetConsent campaign!